-The Swedish splitting axe can also be used for an old method of splitting long logs horizontally and hitting directly into the bark.
+The Swedish splitting axe can perform an old method of splitting long logs horizontally and hitting directly into the bark.
 Using this method takes longer for the wood to dry.
-However, longer logs require less storage space when drying and the larger pieces are easier to transport through the forest.
+Longer logs need less storage space when drying and the larger pieces are easier to transport through the forest.

 As part of Hults Bruk’s premium line of axes, the Sarek boasts a 3.5-pound, expertly hand-forged Swedish steel axe head left blackened by the fire and sharpened to a razor’s edge.
 The axe head is secured to a 30-inch long, straight shaped handle made from solid American hickory.

 Our smallest splitting axe is intended for lighter splitting tasks, like firewood and kindling.
 The 2 lb., razor sharp axe head and 20-inch American hickory handle make it a great choice for those looking for packability on the trail or in the truck.